garfix/richard-readthedocs/docs/source/introduction/parsing.md

 Something about the choice of the rewrite rules that form the grammar: these rules, like `vp -> verb np`, are not the only ones possible.
 Linguistic frameworks have multiple ways of decomposing a sentence.
 Read [Wikipedia on Grammar](https://en.wikipedia.org/wiki/Grammar) for more information.
 We'll be using a variant of [X-bar theory](https://en.wikipedia.org/wiki/X-bar_theory) as it suits the composition of semantics well.
 But other types of grammar may be used as well.

+You may be missing a lexicon in this example.
+A __lexicon__ is a collection of all the individual words of a language, together with their meanings.
+This library integrates the lexicon in the grammar to simplify the definition of idioms.

-You should see the following parse tree representation.
+When you run the script, you should see the following parse tree representation.

 ~~~
 s